PierreMars/Instagram-Crop-Assemble/README.md

+# Instagram-Crop-Assemble Projet by Pierre Marsaa

 Tired of clipping your instagram screenshots by hand ?
 This script should help you !

-Code project here : https://github.com/AphroMad/Crop-Instagram (But it's private)
+Code project here : https://github.com/AphroMad/Crop-Instagram (private for now, you can ask me to have access)

-Code demonstration of part 1 (cropping) here : https://youtu.be/TneQ-RHpimM
+Code demonstration of step 1 (cropping) here : https://youtu.be/TneQ-RHpimM

 # How does it work ?